airbnb/ruby/README.md

     cache.write(CACHE_KEY % @user.id)
     ```

-* You can use either single-quoted or double-quoted strings.
-Prefer to
-  keep the quotes of a given file or project as consistent as possible.
-  If all other code in a file uses single quotes, prefer to use single
-  quotes in code you add to that file.

 * Avoid using `String#+` when you need to construct large data chunks.
   Instead, use `String#<<`.
 Concatenation mutates the string instance in-place
   and is always faster than `String#+`, which creates a bunch of new string objects.